Rajesh7789/constructWeek_java_b39/README.md

 ## Design Decisions or Assumptions
 ### Employee Details Management Project
 Object-Oriented Approach: The Employee class is used to store employee data (name, ID, salary) and calculate the annual salary.
-Annual Salary Calculation: It assumes a year has 12 months, and the annual salary is derived by multiplying the monthly salary by 12.
+Annual Salary Calculation: It assumes a year has 12 months, and the yearly salary is derived by multiplying the monthly salary by 12.
 ### Finding the Second Largest Number Project
 Efficient Algorithm: The second largest number is determined in a single pass through the array using comparisons.
 Edge Case Handling: If the array has fewer than two distinct numbers, the program alerts the user that no second largest number is available.